 This might be a good time to confess about my last wood burning project.
 Yep, I have all the tools.
 Yep, I tried them out.
 I designed a Halloween sign to burn into a wood plaque for a craft exchange task and it was the most tortuous DIY project I’ve done to date.
 I hated it.
 I suffered through hours of so-called, “wood burning” that only felt like I was searing my eyes, and we won’t discuss the cooking of my nostril hairs and frankly, all the effort resulted in a terrible excuse for a “gift.”
 Anna still has hers on display and I cringe every time I see it – but because she loves me, she appreciates the level of effort I put into it.

-So all that to say that wood-burning projects are not high on my list of things to do again BUT – when I saw a scorch marker that didn’t require wood burning tools, I was certainly intrigued albeit skeptical.
-It was a pricey “pen,” about $16, but if it worked, and I really didn’t care.
+So all that to say that wood-burning projects are not high on my list of things to do again BUT – when I saw a scorch marker that didn’t require wood-burning tools, I was certainly intrigued albeit skeptical.
+It was a pricey “pen,” about $16, but if it worked, I really didn’t care.

 I tried out the Scorch Pen on three different wood surfaces and one chipboard, to varying degrees of success.
-Here are my experiments:
+Here are my experiments and my tried and true scorch marker review.

 After this limited testing, I’d give the Pen a thumbs up.
 There were clear pros and cons to it, namely: